WildChild83/BlastForth/README.md

 `2 3 + .`

 This sequence tells the interpreter to push a "2" then a "3" onto the stack, add them together, and type the result back to you.
-If everything came out "ok" then you have just been introduced to the Forth programming language.
+If everything comes back "ok" then you have successfully programmed in the Forth language.
 Type the word `bye` and press Enter to leave the Gforth environment.

 ### 3) Read the book *Starting Forth* by Leo Brodie.